top of page

 Disinfection Byproducts in Tap Water: What THMs and HAAs Are and Why They Exist

-Most people assume that once water is treated, it is chemically neutral.
-In reality, water treatment is a process of tradeoffs.
-The same methods that make water microbiologically safe can also create new chemical compounds along the way.
-Disinfection byproducts are one of the clearest examples of this dynamic.
+Water treatment does not produce chemically neutral water.
+It is a process of tradeoffs.
+The same methods that make water microbiologically safe also create new compounds during treatment.
 They are not contaminants that enter water from pollution or infrastructure failure.
-They are formed during treatment itself, as a result of deliberate decisions made t
+They are formed during treatment itself, as a result of deliberate decisions made to control pathogens and prevent infectious disease.
+Disinfection byproducts are a direct result of how water is treated, an

 Jan 294 min read

-How to Read a Water Quality Report (CCR) and What the Numbers Actually Mean
+How to Read a Water Quality Report (CCR) and What the Numbers Mean

 Jan 215 min read